sumitpatel93/digital-signature/README.md

 1. Build image : `docker run -p 8081:8081 signing-service`
 2. Run image `docker run -p 8080:8080 signing-service`

+## How to build a jar file of code

+1. `mvn clean package`

+if maven is not installed on linux or mac, please install it with `brew install maven` or `sudo apt-get maven`

 ## Security

 Please notice that checking pdf files is allowed by everybody.
 However, for signing you need to set a **very strong api key and be very careful about it.** If somebody gets your api key he'll be able to sign *any document* he wants with your organization's signature!